WPP-Public/akqa-nz-silverstripe-menumanager/README.md

 ###Non-composer

-To install just drop the silverstripe-menumanager directory into your SilverStripe root and run a /dev/build/?flush=1
+To install drop the silverstripe-menumanager directory into your SilverStripe root.
+You must also install [silverstripe-gridfieldextensions](https://github.com/ajshort/silverstripe-gridfieldextensions) as it is a dependency for this module.

+Once both of these are installed, you can run `dev/build?flush=1`

 ###Composer